Ehud Olmert Fast Facts

 November 2005 - Leaves the Likud party and joins Ariel Sharon to form the new Kadima Party.

-January 5, 2006 - Is named Acting Prime Minister after Ariel Sharon suffers a stroke.
+January 5, 2006 - Is named Acting Prime Minister after Sharon suffers a stroke.

 March 28, 2006 - The Kadima party wins the largest number of parliamentary seats, ensuring that Olmert will be the next Prime Minister.